Vicchang/RayarkTutorial/PresentationWeek2.md

   1. Always stored in heap.
   2. In C#, a reference type could be null.
 A reference type without initialization is assigned to null.
   3. In C#, class and string are reference type.
-  4. In C#, the copy constructor of a reference type is shadow copy.
+  4. In C#, the copy constructor of a reference type, except string, is shadow copy.
   5. In C#, a reference type argument is always call by value, except using "ref" keyword.
 Any one holds the reference and modify the object would affect the other reference holder since arguments deep copy the paramter and the paramter only hold the address of the object, instead of the object instace.
 This cause the object instacne is not deep copied but shared.
 Take below as example.
   ```C#
   class Program